Marijuana Dispensary Business Plan Example

 Section 1: Executive Summary

 This is your chance to explain what your business is and why it will be successful.
-This section should be between one and two pages in length, and it should be a summary of your business plan that could stand alone if needed.
+This section is between one to two pages in length.
+It should also include a business plan summary that could stand alone if needed.

 - MISSION STATEMENT